Client:Piedmont Housing Alliance

 Partners:Ideas and Action

-Piedmont Housing Alliance and the design team have committed to creating a redevelopment strategy that has zero displacement during and after construction for the current 150 Section 8 households.
-They’re also creatively exploring ways to not only create a better home, but a better quality of life.
-The residents are partners in this process and have been participating in a human-centered engagement process that elicits their needs and desires to generate foundational and nuanced drivers for the redevelopment.
-The result ranges from strategies about how to embed a “ladder of affordable opportunity” concept into redevelopment to what onsite activations will help maintain engagement and prototype possibilities in the period between the master plan and ultimate redevelopment.
+So Piedmont Housing Alliance and the project team have been working a redevelopment strategy that not only has zero displacement during and after construction for the current 150 Section 8 households, but in partnership with a resident-led Advisory Committee, we’re also creatively exploring ways to not only create a better home, but a better quality of life.
+The residents have been co-powered as decision-makers in the process, bringing the expertise of their lived experience to the table and shaping the new vision for a healed future.
+The result ranges from strategies about how to embed a “ladder of affordable opportunity” concept into redevelopment to programs related to spatial justice themes like Generational Wealth and Cultural Empathy + Belonging.